Varicella Titer Test

 The Varicella titer test (chickenpox test) requires no special preparations.

-Upon arrival at the lab, you will be subjected to a simple blood collection.
+Upon arrival at the lab, a simple blood collection will be performed.

 At Request a Test we use only nationally accredited labs with highly trained personnel and state of the art equipment to ensure the highest possible accuracy in your varicella titer test (chickenpox test) results.